routine88/VS-CLONE/docs/ENGINE_RUNTIME.md

 ## Serialization Strategy

-1. **Structure Preservation** – The exporter mirrors the dataclass layout while converting tuples to lists and dataclass objects to plain dictionaries so Unity can decode the payload with `JsonUtility` or a custom reader.
+1. **Structure Preservation** – The exporter mirrors the dataclass layout while converting tuples to lists and dataclass objects to plain dictionaries so native readers can decode the payload with minimal ceremony.
 2. **Deterministic Keys** – Sorting dictionary keys in JSON output ensures diff-friendly payloads and consistent hashing for network transport.
 3. **Extensibility** – Metadata blobs remain dictionaries so gameplay teams can add fields without changing the contract, while consumers should ignore unknown keys.

 ## Asset Mapping

-- Maintain a central lookup table that maps sprite `id` values to Unity `Sprite` or `Texture2D` assets and audio identifiers to `AudioClip` objects.
+- Maintain a central lookup table that maps sprite `id` values to renderer sprite objects and audio identifiers to `Sound`/`Music` instances.
 - Use the `texture`/`path` strings as fallback resource locations when the identifier is unknown, enabling rapid iteration without strict asset bundles.
 - Populate placeholder assets mirroring the prototype defaults (`placeholders/player`, `effects/ui.confirm`, etc.) so early integration keeps parity even before final content is authored.

 ## Update Loop Integration

-1. **Frame Polling** – Fetch synchronized render and audio JSON blobs once per Unity frame.
+1. **Frame Polling** – Fetch synchronized render and audio JSON blobs once per runtime frame.
 Deserialize into lightweight DTOs.
-2. **Graphics Application** – Iterate `instructions`, resolve sprites via the lookup table, and spawn or reuse pooled `GameObject` instances.
+2. **Graphics Application** – Iterate `instructions`, resolve sprites via the lookup table, and spawn or reuse pooled render objects.
 Apply `position`, `scale`, `rotation`, and flip flags (by adjusting local scale) before rendering.
-3. **Audio Routing** – For each effect instruction, request the associated `AudioClip` from the asset map and play it via an audio pool.
-Inspect music instructions to start, refresh, or fade tracks using Unity's `AudioSource` components.
+3. **Audio Routing** – For each effect instruction, request the associated audio clip from the asset map and play it via an audio pool.
+Inspect music instructions to start, refresh, or fade tracks using the runtime's audio mixer.
 4. **Messaging Hooks** – Surface `messages` in debug overlays or logs to match prototype tooling.
-5. **Loopback Telemetry** – When Unity determines the frame is fully applied, send acknowledgements or performance metrics back to the prototype if required to keep the simulation authoritative.
+5. **Loopback Telemetry** – Send acknowledgements or performance metrics back to the simulation if required to keep the Python sandbox authoritative.

 ## Testing with the Prototype Exporter

-- Use `game.export.UnityFrameExporter` to generate JSON payloads for render and audio frames.
+- Use `game.export.EngineFrameExporter` to generate JSON payloads for render and audio frames.
-- Validate the structure through unit tests or editor scripts before wiring into gameplay scenes.
+- Validate the structure through unit tests or runtime harnesses before wiring into gameplay scenes.
-- The included Unity stub validator in the test suite demonstrates the minimal requirements Unity must satisfy to consume the payload without schema mismatches.
+- The included runtime stub validator in the Python test suite demonstrates the minimal requirements consumers must satisfy to ingest the payload without schema mismatches.